mspirkov/yii2-phpstan-rules/README.md

 ### Model attribute labels validation

 `Model::attributeLabels()` is just as easy to get wrong as `rules()` — a typo'd key silently falls back to the default humanized attribute name instead of showing your label.
-This rule checks that every key is an existing property on the model (as a declared property or a PHPDoc `@property`, same resolution as `modelRulesValidation`) and isn't left empty.
-It doesn't duplicate what PHPStan already infers on its own: `yii\base\Model::attributeLabels()` is documented as `@return array<string, string>`, so as long as your override doesn't add its own looser `@return` docblock, PHPStan itself will flag positional entries or non-string labels as a return type mismatch.
+This rule checks that every key is an existing property on the model (as a declared property or a PHPDoc `@property`, same resolution as `modelRulesValidation`) and isn't left empty:

 ```php
 /**